Lauki Dal Tadka | Masoor Dal with Bottle Gourd

 • Wash and drain the masoor dal.
 Add the drained lentil and chopped lauki to the instant pot and mix well.

-• Add water needed to the dal and close the lid.
+• Add the water needed to the dal and close the lid.

 process shot to make lauki masoor dal in instant pot